-Donahue, Tucker & Ciandella, PLLC, is pleased to announce that Heidi J. Barrett-Kitchen has become a member of the firm.
-Heidi joined DTC as an Associate in 2016.
-Her experience and practice involves various aspects of commercial and residential real estate transactions, land development, condominium law, business formations, acquisitions and transactions, estate planning and probate administration.
-Heidi received her B.S. degree from Northeastern University College of Criminal Justice and her J.D. degree from Northeastern University School of Law.
-She is admitted to practice in New Hampshire and Massachusetts.
-For more information on Heidi click here.
+Donahue, Tucker & Ciandella, PLLC is pleased to announce that Eric A. Maher has become a member of the firm.
+Eric joined DTC as an Associate in 2013.
+His experience and practice involves various aspects of municipal law, employment and labor, environmental and land use, litigation and real estate law.
+Eric graduated summa cum laude from the University of Massachusetts-Lowell and Suffolk University Law School.
+He is admitted to practice in New Hampshire, Massachusetts and Vermont.
+For more information on Eric, click here.

 For more information, please go to www.artstamworth.org.